google/material-design-lite/src/textfield/README.md

   <span>Letters and spaces only</span>
 </div>
 ```
 &nbsp;5.
-Add one or more MDL-specific CSS classes, separated by spaces, to the div container, text field, field label, and error message using the HTML `class` attribute.
+Add one or more MDL classes, separated by spaces, to the div container, text field, field label, and error message using the `class` attribute.
 ```html
 <div class="wsk-input">
   <input class="wsk-textfield wsk-js-textfield" type="text" id="user" pattern="[A-Z,a-z, ]*" />